Hearing

 Legal person

-• A director;
+• A director

-• A lawyer.
+• A lawyer

 The trust deed is requested when the trustee represents the trust.

-Liquidator of a succession The liquidator may represent the succession.
+The liquidator may represent the succession.

-Unless the representative is the liquidator of right under the law, the title of liquidator is shown through the will accompanied by the will search, and if there is no will, through the instrument of appointment.
+Unless the mandatary is the liquidator of right under the law, the title of liquidator is shown through the will accompanied by the will search, and if there is no will, through the instrument of appointment.

 Public Curator

-• The Public Curator himself or herself;
+• The Public Curator himself or herself

-• A Public Curator staff member;
+• A Public Curator staff member

-• Any other person authorized in writing by the Public Curator.
+• Any other person authorized in writing by the Public Curator

 Demonstrate to the Tribunal their title as Public Curator or as an employee of the Public Curator or that they have an authorization in writing from the Public Curator, as the case may be.